 Appropriate clothing must be worn that minimizes potential chemical contact with your skin.
 Shoes that adequately cover the entire foot are required.
-Sandals, open-toe shoes, perforated shoes, open-backed shoes are not acceptable.
+Sandals, open-toes shoes, perforated shoes, open-backed shoes are not acceptable.
 No skin should be exposed on your feet or legs, so clothing that covers and protects your body from the waist down (including your ankles) should be worn.
+Additionally, a lab coat and goggles will be required.